On the limits of agency in agent-based models: Behavior Agency vs Simulation Scale

-\textbf{Behavior}: We are interested in measuring the performance of this model when compared with real data for three kinds of agent architectures: heuristic agents, archetype agents, and LLM agents.
-Heuristic agents use \autoref{eq:infection_base} and \autoref{eq:work_base} as they are.
-For archetype and LLM agents, these equations are modified to incorporate an action $\alpha$ determined by the LLM output on obtain agent decision to isolate ($I_{j}$) and work ($W_{j}$).
+This section investigates the impact of incorporating adaptive agent behavior within ABMs and analyzes the trade-off between agency and simulation scale when calibrating to real-world data.
+We simulate dynamics of disease spread and labor market in New York City from December 2020 to April 2021 and, compare three kinds of agent architectures: LLM-as-agent, Heuristics and Archetypes.
+LLM-as-agent instantiates a unique LLM query per individual agent, Archetype instantiates $M$ LLM queries per representative agent and heuristic agents used hand-crafted behaviors shared across all agents.
+Specifically, heuristic agents use \autoref{eq:infection_base} and \autoref{eq:work_base} as they are.
+For archetype and LLM-as-agent, these equations are modified to incorporate an action $\alpha$ determined by the LLM output and obtain agent decision to isolate ($I_{j}$) and work ($W_{j}$).
 In terms of $I_{j}$, this is defined as:

 where $\ell_\alpha$ is the LLM output for the action, and